Inertia4J/inertia4j/inertia4j.ktor/README.md

 }
 ```

-It is important to note that the `clearHistory` flag doesn't allow a default value, and must be manually set on `render`
+It is important to note that it's not possible to change the default value of `clearHistory` the same way.
+If you want it to be `true`, that needs to be specified on the `render` call.
-calls.

 ### Asset Versioning